Keto Snacks That Won’t Kick You Out of Ketosis

 Sweet Keto Snacks (No Sugar Spikes)

-Skip store-bought keto bars unless you read every label.
+Skip store-bought keto bars unless you read every label carefully.
 Some have hidden carbs or sweeteners that spike blood sugar.

 Better options: